coderefinery/git-collaborative/_episodes/01-remotes.md

 exercises: 15
 questions:
   - "How can we keep repositories in sync?"
+  - "How can we share repositories with others?"
 objectives:
   - "This is one objective of this episode."
   - "This is another objective of this episode."